aws-samples/amazon-sagemaker-mlops-workshop/labs/01_configure_sagemaker_studio/README.md

 ## 5. Start the Workshop!

-In the File Browser, click `amazon-sagemaker-mlops-startup-workshop` and open the folder `02_initial_notebook` folder
+In the File Browser, double click `amazon-sagemaker-mlops-startup-workshop` and open the `02_initial_notebook` folder

 Then, open the `labs/02_initial_notebook.ipynb` Jupyter notebook.